lawomack/promptly_done_uni_code/README.txt

 This folder contains all the files that have been created and modified by the researcher to produce the Promptly Done App.
 The language used is Dart with the Flutter Framework.

-This folder does not contain all the Flutter files needed to run as an app - the size and number of files made this impractical to upload to moodle given its limits.
+This folder does not contain all the Flutter files needed to run as an app.
 These additional files are generated automatically on the creation of a Flutter project and have not been modified since.
+The size and number of the extra Flutter files made it impractical to upload them all to Moodle, given its upload limitations.
 The complete folder, including all the Flutter files and code produce by the researcher needed to run the app, can be found at the following link.

 https://drive.google.com/file/d/1Eeh2eHUJwsX_e-a20wOMsfetMI5l_HO2/view?usp=sharing

-In order to run this code as an app, it will be necessary to run the code either on an emulator or install it on a smartphone.
+In order to run Promptly Done as an app, it will be necessary to run the entire code at the link above either on an emulator or install it on a smartphone.
 The code has been tested for Android OS only - it is not guaranteed to work on Apple iOS.